VoidOne-App/VoidOne/README.md

 ## 👁️ About

-**VoidOne** is an open-source, native PC gaming platform being engineered around a simple principle:
+**VoidOne** is an open-source, native PC gaming platform being engineered around a simple idea:

 > **Your games should be the center of your gaming experience — not the stores distributing them.**

-PC gaming is fragmented across storefronts, launchers, installation directories, platform manifests, configuration systems, metadata providers, and independent game executables.
+PC gaming is fragmented across storefronts, launchers, installation directories, platform manifests, configuration systems, metadata providers, background processes, and independent game executables.

-VoidOne aims to provide a native layer between the player and that fragmented ecosystem.
+VoidOne is being built as a native layer between the player and that fragmented ecosystem.

-Built around modern technologies including:
+The project is built around modern technologies including:

 - **C++23**
-- **Qt 6**
+- **Qt 6.8**
 - **QML / Qt Quick**
 - **SQLite**
 - **CMake**
 - **Ninja**

-VoidOne is currently an actively developed project.
-Its long-term direction extends beyond a traditional launcher toward a unified platform for game discovery, library management, execution, optimization, mod management, local intelligence, and extensibility.
+VoidOne is an actively developed project.

+Its long-term direction extends beyond a traditional launcher toward a broader native gaming platform covering areas such as:

+- Game discovery
+- Library management
+- Native execution
+- Process orchestration
+- Performance optimization
+- Metadata
+- Mod management
+- Local analytics
+- Extensibility
+- Developer tooling

-The distinction between **current implementation** and **future direction** is intentional throughout this README.
+This README intentionally distinguishes between **current implementation** and **future platform direction**.

 ---